HonkingGoose/git-gosling/docs/git_sandbox/making_your_first_commit.md

 ## General steps for committing

-What follows are the general steps to commit.
+What follows are the general steps to make a commit.

 If you use the Nano editor, read the section: [Committing with Nano](#committing-with-nano).